ErFjeldheim/moosemate/docs/release1/ai-tools.md

-When working on a JavaFX project, it is common to encounter challenges during the coding phase, whether it be related to UI layout, event handling, or integrating different components.
-To overcome these obstacles, we can use Claude Sonnet 4 we can use via Github CoPilot, an advanced AI assistant, as a valuable implementation and support tool.
-Claude Sonnet 4 helps us by breaking down complex coding problems into understandable steps, suggesting efficient solutions, and even generating sample code snippets that we can adapt directly into our project.
-When we are stuck, instead of spending hours searching through documentation or forums, we can ask Claude Sonnet 4 for targeted guidance, such as debugging strategies, best practices for structuring controllers, or ways to optimize data binding in JavaFX.
-This not only saves time but also enhances our understanding of the concepts involved.
-In practice, Claude Sonnet 4 acts as both a tutor and collaborator, guiding us through coding difficulties and enabling smoother progress in our JavaFX development journey.
+# AI Tools Documentation

+In this JavaFX-project we have used the following AI tools, assisted by Copilot Pro in VSCode:

+- Claude Sonnet 4
+- ChatGPT 5

+The AI tools help us with:

+- **Simplicity**: breaking down complex problems into clear, step-by-step solutions.

+- **Suggestions**: more efficient implemetations of already existing code and generating simple code snippets.

+- **Debugging**: locating issues, reducing time spent on trial and error.

+- **Learning**: Explaining unfamiliar aspects of Java of JavaFX in the specific contexts of the project